The Basics of

 If a hacker had access to your email, they could

-The main protection is your password.
+The main protection of your account is your password.

 Overview